tjiangpeng/Imitation_learning/README.md

 [2] Amini, A., Rosman, G., Karaman, S. and Rus, D., 2019, May.
 Variational end-to-end navigation and localization.
 In *2019 International Conference on Robotics and Automation (ICRA)*(pp. 8958-8964).
 IEEE.

 [3] Hong, J., Sapp, B. and Philbin, J., 2019.
 Rules of the Road: Predicting Driving Behavior with a Convolutional Model of Semantic Interactions.
 In *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition* (pp. 8454-8462).

+[4] Argoverse: 3D Tracking and Forecasting with Rich Maps